In this article, you will find the most important tips and information about creating a blog or any website.

 Since the choice of the platform has been made, it is time to describe the components required to create a blog or a website.
 These components are: hosting and domain name.

-In fact, these two components are the only paid elements of the whole puzzle, because Joomla or WordPress itself do not require any payment for the purchase and installation.
+In fact, these two components (except a few paid, optional plugins) are the only paid elements of the whole puzzle, because Joomla and WordPress itself do not require any payment for the purchase and installation.

 What Is Hosting And What Is A Domain Name